 IMPORTANT!
-PLEASE READ CAREFULLY AND SAVE:
+PLEASE READ CAREFULLY AND SAVE.

-This user's manual contains important information about your Smoke Alarm's operation.
-If you are installing this unit for use by others, you must leave this manual-or a copy of it-with the user.
+This user's manual contains important information about your smoke alarm's operation.
+If you are installing this smoke alarm for use by others, you must leave this manual-or a copy of it-with the end user.